Maharashtra progressing on various indices of education: Fadnavis | Education

 Maharashtra progressing on various indices of education: Fadnavis

-Maharashtra Deputy Chief Minister Devendra Fadnavis on Sunday said the state is progressing on various indices of education, days after NCP president Sharad Pawar expressed concern over Maharashtras performance as per a Central grading index.Fadnavis stressed Maharashtra is performing well on the education front.Sharad Pawar has written to the state government expressing concern over Maharashtras performance on the grading index.Union human resources ministry has released Performance Grading Index 2.0 which shows Maharashtra has slid from the second position to the seventh one.
+Maharashtra Deputy Chief Minister Devendra Fadnavis has said the state is progressing on various indices of education, even as NCP president Sharad Pawar has expressed concern over the states performance as per a central grading index.Fadnavis on Sunday stressed Maharashtra is performing well on the education front.Sharad Pawar has written to the Maharashtra government expressing concern over the states performance on the grading index.Union human resources ministry has released Performance Grading Index 2.0 which shows Maharashtra has slid from the second position to the seventh one.

 - Country: